tibordp/terraform-hcloud-dualstack-k8s/README.md

 # Hetzner Dual-Stack Kubernetes Cluster

-Unofficial Terraform module to build a basic dual-stack Kubernetes cluster in Hetzner Cloud.
+Unofficial Terraform module to build a viable dual-stack Kubernetes cluster in Hetzner Cloud.

 Create a Kubernetes cluster on the [Hetzner cloud](https://registry.terraform.io/providers/hetznercloud/hcloud/latest/docs), with the following features: